ulises-jeremias/dotfiles/README.md

 dots --help
 ```

-The installation script allows you to install all the necessary dependencies that allow your dotfiles config work correctly.
+The installation script allows you to install all the necessary dependencies to make your dotfiles config work correctly.

-## Post install customization
+## 🎨 Post install customization

 There is no need to fork this repository in order to customize it.
 Everything can be customized by leveraging the generated dotfiles directory.
-You are encouraged to maintain a separate github repository of configurations for your own dotfiles.
+You are encouraged to maintain a separate GitHub repository of configurations for your own dotfiles.

 Read more about this at [Customization Docs](https://github.com/ulises-jeremias/dotfiles/wiki/#Customization).

-## Testing
+## 🧪 Testing

 We use [Vagrant](https://www.vagrantup.com/) to test the installation of the dotfiles generator in different OSs.

-To run the testing environment just run the following commands;
+To run the testing environment, just execute the following commands:

 ```sh
 git clone https://github.com/ulises-jeremias/dotfiles /tmp/dotfiles